HeapsIO/heaps-doc/Home.md

 - [`h3d`](https://github.com/ncannasse/heaps/tree/master/h3d) used for rendering 3D models
 - [`hxd`](https://github.com/ncannasse/heaps/tree/master/hxd) contains cross platform classes such as Bitmaps, and a complete resource loading and management framework
 - [`hxsl`](https://github.com/ncannasse/heaps/tree/master/hxsl) is the Heaps Shader Language implementation

+Using the menu on the right to access to the desired section of the documentation.